 - Heirs discovered their responsibilities at the time of estate transfer with widely varying role experiences (spouses not involved).

-As part of this successful transfer, a key link to success is family giving.
+As part of a successful transfer between generations, a key link to success is family giving.
 Why is family giving so essential?

-- First, family giving provides a common ground for all because most families admittedly don’t have all the answers for where to give, how to give, and how to get results.
+- Family giving provides a common ground for all because most families admittedly don’t have all the answers for where to give, how to give, and how to get results.

-- Second, because of this common ground, there is a shared conversation that allows families to learn together.
+- Because of this common ground, there is a shared conversation that allows families to learn together.

-- Third, in the process of the shared conversation, there is an opportunity: (a) to increase communication, (b) talk about values, (c) work through disagreements (d) build trust (e) grow in accountability.
+- In the process of the shared conversation, there is an opportunity: (a) to increase communication, (b) talk about values, (c) work through disagreements, (d) build trust, and (e) grow in accountability.

 Ultimately, family giving is the platform for helping a family become a “team” around a shared set of values and mission.
 All will own it, and all can communicate it to subsequent generations.

 A word to the wise: often this kind of family communication around a set of values, vision and mission must be facilitated.
-Rodney Zeeb of the Heritage Institute notes that families may have dominant personalities that tend to not produce the involvement of the entire family.
-A facilitator can help bring about the participating of the entire family in the process.
+Rodney Zeeb of the Heritage Institute notes that families may have dominant personalities that tend to squelch the involvement of the entire family.
+A facilitator helps the entire family participate in the process.

-Let me close with these thoughts.
-As you participate in Impact, my hope is that you’ll grow in your own personal journey of generosity.
-But likewise, my hope is that you’ll grow in your desire to Impact your family, and leave a legacy far beyond yourself.
+My hope that you’ll grow in your own personal journey of generosity.
+At the same time, I hope that you’ll grow in your desire to impact your family, and leave a legacy far beyond yourself.

 Share this Post